 So what kind of desserts are you making for Halloween?
 I’m bummed I’m just now getting on the Halloween bandwagon.
 These bloody witch finger cookies are so fun!

-For a fun healthy Halloween drink (also without food coloring!), try this kiwi spritzer Halloween drink from Wonky Wonderful!
+For a fun healthy Halloween drink (also without food coloring!), try this Halloween punch with eyeballs from Food Doodles!

 Update: people freaked out over these witch fingers at the Halloween party!
 Definitely a hit. :)

-Bloody Witch Fingers (100% whole grain option and without food coloring)
+Bloody Witch Fingers (easy and without food coloring)

 - Prep Time: